Turmeric Health Benefits: The Golden Goddess

 Traditional instructions recommend making a turmeric paste first, which can be spread on toast or added to other dishes, but you can also simply add turmeric powder into the milk.

 Turmeric should not be used long term or used medicinally by those with congestive heart failure.
-Those with prone to kidney stones, gallstones, bile duct obstruction, or GI disorders should not use turmeric.
+Those prone to kidney stones, gallstones, bile duct obstruction, or GI disorders should not use turmeric.
 It should not be used medicinally by pregnant women.
 Stop using turmeric two weeks before surgery.

 Learn more about turmeric and other herbs in the Online Intermediate Herbal Course, featuring over 100 recipes for health and wellness.